8th November 2022

 How do I treat my bite problem?

-Braces are often your best bet.
+To fix your bite, braces are often your best bet.
 These work to slowly adjust your smile, aligning the teeth into better positions that reduce wear and tear on your smile and any associated symptoms (such as jaw pain or headaches).
 Braces can vary between invisible braces, fixed braces and lingual braces.
 We can discuss your options here at our Clapham Common dental practice.

 What happens if I don’t correct my bite?